 When you're recovering from a Cesarean birth, underwear that doesn't irritate your incision is key.
 These high-waisted beauties from Belly Bandit are perfect.
 You deserve to be comfortable, mama.

-The Frida peri bottle is a total game-changer.
+The Next Nine Months peri bottle is a total game-changer.
 Think of it as a portable bidet.
-It's angled neck makes cleaning and soothing your sore vaginal area easy and comfortable.
+Its angled neck makes cleaning and soothing your sore vaginal area easy and comfortable.

 For environmentally-friendly postpartum support, we love Proof absorbent underwear.
 The leak-proof and antimicrobial technology will make your life so much easier.
 Just make sure to change and wash them regularly to keep your nethers as healthy as possible.